VoltBit/OOP/README.md

 OOP
 ===
-Object oriented programming repository where I host college laboratory exercises and assignments.
+Object oriented programming repository where I host laboratory exercises and assignments from university.